shijistar/enum-plus/README.md

 When working with enums, a common edge case occurs when an enum member's key conflicts with built-in method names.
 While we typically access enum values through `WeekEnum.XXX` notation, complications arise when these keys overlap with enum methods.

-The enum library provides several utility methods like `label`, `key`, and `toSelect`.
+The enum library provides several utility methods like `label`, `key`.
 When an enum member shares a name with these methods, the enum member takes precedence, effectively overriding the utility method.
 However, this doesn't mean you lose access to those methods - they remain available through the `items` collection, ensuring all functionality is preserved regardless of naming conflicts.
 Please refer to the code example below:

 ```js
 const WeekEnum = Enum({